SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_2815eaab-2425-4eff-8038-3f7d5a3b8b11_do_not_edit_manually.md

     Detection of an attack where adversaries may bypass application control and obscure execution of code by embedding scripts inside XSL files.
 Another variation of this technique, dubbed "Squiblytwo", involves to invoke JScript or VBScript within an XSL file.

     - **Effort:** intermediate

+??? abstract "xWizard Execution"

+    Detects the execution of Xwizard tool with specific arguments which utilized to run custom class properties.

+    - **Effort:** master